 Due to regular switches between political setups or military takeovers, most of these attempts stayed on the shelf.
 The following are the three main phases in which different reforms have been brought in in the last 6 decades.

 This was the period of emergence just after the independence, where the focus primarily remained on the formation of different government agencies and their administrative laws for operating state affairs.
 While Pakistan and India gained independence in 1947, India acquired more developed and organized institutions than Pakistan.

 It was because of two major reasons: one, Delhi was the capital and from Delhi, the British administered the sub-continent, and second, most of the civil servants were either Hindus or Sikhs who preferred to live and work in India instead of the newly independent state, Pakistan.7

 Ayub designed a local government structure dubbed “Basic Democracy” to provide his dictatorship with a political facade, in which the country was split into around 80,000 single-member districts, with each having to elect a member on a non-party basis.
 At the district and sub-district levels, municipal councils were formed, with about half of their members appointed instead of elected.

 Allegedly intended to devolve authority, Ayub’s political base and his electoral college became the fundamental democrats.
-In a referendum of 1960, there were almost 95% of the votes which voted for him and elected him again in 1965, albeit this time in a disputed but rigged race.
+In a referendum of 1960, almost 95% of the voters voted for him and elected him again in 1965, albeit this time in a disputed but rigged race.

 Basic Democracy consolidated power over the federating units by expanding the military’s control over local government and building up a new political center at the grass-root level.
 Central district bureaucrats were able to control access to the state capital, dominating municipal politics by interacting exclusively with the emerging elite, sidestepping political parties, and trying to isolate them from the electorate.